 The practice provided facilities to help patients be involved in decisions about their care:

-- Staff told us that translation services were available for patients who did not have English as a first language.
-We saw notices in the reception areas informing patients this service was available. - Information leaflets were available in easy read format and in multiple languages.
+Staff told us that translation services were available for patients who did not have English as a first language.
+We saw notices in the reception areas informing patients this service was available.